kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ```
 ### Option 2

-- almost same as the `Option 1` (same pros)
+- almost the same as `Option 1` (same pros)
-- dif1: move some fields from `.spec` to the new struct `.spec.runtimeSpec` to clearly distinguish fields desired to be used in the `build` and `running` pahses.
-For example in the `Option 1` users may have some question after seeing `.spec.env` and `.spec.build.env` fields for example "is .spec.env dedicated for the running function's pod?
+- dif1: move some fields from `.spec` to the new struct `.spec.runtimeSpec` to clearly distinguish fields desired to be used in the `build` and `running` phases.
+For example in `Option 1` users may have questions after seeing `.spec.env` and `.spec.build.env` fields for example "is .spec.env dedicated for the running function's pod?
 Would the field be merged with .spec.build.env for the building job?"
 - dif2: rename the `.spec.profile` to the `.spec.resourcesProfile` to make this field more intuitive
-- dif3: this solution is simple but not that simple as the `Option 1`
+- dif3: this solution is simple but not as simple as `Option 1`

+>NOTE: the main idea is to close a specific configuration in a field that represents the specific phase of the function's lifecycle.
+It would be intuitive and easy to understand for a user that the `.spec.build` field contains configuration for the building phase and `.spec.runtimeSpec` for the running phase.

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha2